kubernetes/community/contributors/devel/conformance-tests.md

 ## Promoting Tests to Conformance

 To promote a test to the conformance test suite, open a PR as follows:
-- is titled "Promte xxx e2e test to Conformance"
+- is titled "Promote xxx e2e test to Conformance"
 - includes information and metadata in the description as follows:
   - "/area conformance" on a newline
   - "@kubernetes/sig-architecture-pr-reviews @kubernetes/sig-foo-pr-reviews